spigeleerloic/HomeMeals/README.md

 - Why not add list of who is responsible for the shopping - planner
 - Different types of recipe
 - Link to open food fact ?
 Not that great but why not
+- QR codes - application with card for discounts